Helperbird/website/src/pages/features/overlay.md

 url: features/overlay/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Overlay feature lets you customize how any website looks.
-Adjust brightness, contrast, and color to make reading easier and reduce eye strain.
-Perfect for people with visual impairments or for reading at night.
+Helperbird's Overlay feature allows you to customize how any website looks by adding a tint or overlay.
+You can adjust brightness, contrast, and color to make reading easier and reduce eye strain.
+This feature is especially beneficial for people with visual impairments, light sensitivity, or Scotopic Sensitivity Syndrome (Irlen Syndrome), as it helps reduce distortions and makes text clearer.

+Bright web pages can often cause discomfort, but Helperbird lets you change the overlay color and opacity for a more comfortable and accessible reading experience.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-### Reduce Glare

-Improve text readability by reducing glare and bright light.
+**Reduce Glare:** Make text more readable by reducing bright light and glare.

-### Help with Visual Impairments

-Assist users with light sensitivity or color blindness.
+**Assist with Visual Impairments:** Helps users with light sensitivity, color blindness, or visual distortions like Irlen Syndrome.

-### Decrease Eye Strain

-Lower eye strain and fatigue while reading.

-### Customize Appearance
+**Decrease Eye Strain:** Minimize eye fatigue during extended reading sessions.

-Change the look of a website to fit your preferences.
+**Customize Appearance:** Change the look of websites to suit your preferences.

-### Improve Focus

-Enhance concentration on the text.
+**Improve Focus:** Adjust overlays to concentrate better on the text.

-### Night Mode

-Darken a website for comfortable nighttime reading.
+**Night Mode:** Darken websites for more comfortable nighttime reading.

-### Change Color Scheme

-Alter the color scheme of a website to match your taste.
+**Change Color Scheme:** Alter website colors to create a personalized browsing experience.

+---

+## Who Is It For?

+**Users with Visual Impairments:** Ideal for reducing glare or adjusting colors for clearer text.

+**Nighttime Browsers:** Great for reading in low light or before bed.

+**Students and Researchers:** Enhance focus and readability during long study sessions.

+**Everyday Browsers:** Anyone who wants a more comfortable and customized web experience.

+---

 ## Features

-- Apply an overlay to any website you visit
+- Apply an overlay to any website you visit.
-- Choose from 24 default colors or create a custom color
+- Choose from 24 default colors or create a custom color.
-- Adjust the opacity of the overlay or tint
+- Adjust the opacity of the overlay or tint.
-- Available on Chrome, Edge, Firefox, iPad, and iPhone
+- Available on Chrome, Edge, Firefox, iPad, and iPhone.

-## Is This a Pro Feature?

-Yes, this is a Pro feature.
-You can try Helperbird Pro for free by clicking the button below.

-## More About This Feature

-Helperbird's Overlay feature adds a tint to your browser to make text more readable.
-You can fully customize the color and opacity.
-This feature helps people with visual distortions, such as Scotopic Sensitivity Syndrome, by making text clearer and reducing perceptual errors.

-Bright web pages can be hard to read and focus on.
-With Helperbird’s Overlay feature, users with Irlen Syndrome or those who prefer less bright screens can change the overlay color of a web page for a better reading experience.
+---